I am using Incognito/Private Mode. The extension does not seem to be available there.

 No, it is saved in your browser profile account.
 If you use multiple browser profiles, you will find that you have to enable and select your library for each profile account.

-What does the setting, “Skip the popup and automate my access” do?
+What does the setting, “Automate my authentication and skip associated pop-ups” do?
 And why do pop-ups still show up when I have this option selected?

-This setting reduces the number of pop-ups you get by skipping pop-ups for those resources where Lean Library can provide access by just redirecting you to the proxied version of the url.
-Selecting “Skip the pop-up and automate my access” will let Lean Library automatically redirect you instead of providing a pop-up asking you if you want to get access.
-If you want to maintain control over when you want the page to redirect through the proxy, you should leave this checkbox unselected.
+This setting reduces the number of pop-ups you get by skipping pop-ups for those resources where Lean Library can provide access by just redirecting you to the version of the url that allows off-campus access.
+Toggling "Automate my authentication and skip associated pop-ups” on will let Lean Library automatically redirect you instead of providing a pop-up asking you if you want to get access.
+If you want to maintain control over when you want the page to automatically redirect, you should leave this toggle off.

 I notice that it takes a while to pop up.
 Why is that?